lucy-musicalfish/ducks-team-23/README.md

 **Tasks:**
-* Lucy -
+* Lucy - Make sure you've finished your logs and reports
-* Liam -
+* Liam - Make sure you've finished your logs and reports
-* Stephen -
+* Stephen - Make sure you've finished your logs and reports
-* Toby -
+* Toby - Make sure you've finished your logs and reports.

 **INSTALL:**

+**Install Instructions for Windows Using Geany:**

 **Step 1:**

-Go to https://www.sfml-dev.org/download/sfml/2.5.1/ and download the MinGW 32 bit.
+Go to https://www.sfml-dev.org/download/sfml/2.5.1/ and download the MinGW 64 bit version.
 Unzip this file into C:\ (If you can't exact here, anywhere is fine.
 I will explain what to do in later steps).
-ENSURE your MinGW version is also the same version as SFML (7.3.0).

-**Step 1.1**

-Checking MinGW version.
-Open windows powershell, (search powershell), type g++ --version.
-It will then display the MinGW version installed on the first line at the very end.
-Should be 7.3.0 if not install this version else you will run into issues.
+At the same time download the MinGW 7.3.0 version located in the red warning box as these version MUST MATCH in order for SFML to work.

-**Step 2:**
+**Step 2**

-Download the AVC_server and AVC_robot from the Master branch of CodingForDucks GitHub page.
-Put this file anywhere you want E.G. C:\User\Documents\ENGR101\Assignment\Project 3
+Extract MinGW 7.3.0 64 bit version to C: drive e.g. C:\mingw64 .
+Next search "system environment variable" open the window.
+Click "Environment Variables" button.
+In System Variables select "Path" and click edit.
+Click New and add the Path location for mingw64 bin folder e.g. C:\mingw64\bin.
+Click OK 3 times.
+We can check that we have installed MinGW correctly.
+Open powershell and type g++ --version.
+It should say we have version 7.3.0.
+If a red error appears try restarting your computer as the new system variable might not be activated yet.
+Try powershell again with g++ --version and you should see the version shown as 7.3.0.

 **Step 3:**

-This step is here for if you extracted SFML to a different folder to C:.
+Download the AVC_Win10.zip from the attachments in Assignment 3 page.
+Extract this to any file location you want E.G. C:\User\Documents\ENGR101\Assignment\Project3\ You will have two folders AVC_robot and AVC_server.
+Ensure that there are no spaces in the path name you are extracting to.
+Next go to CodingForDucks' github and download robot.cpp and replace robot.cpp in the AVC_robot folder.

+**Step 4:**

 In AVC_robot open the "makefile" with Geany.
-Where it says DIR = C:\SFML change C:\SFML to where you extracted SFML E.G. C:\Users\Stephen\Downloads\SFML.
-Do the same for the AVC_server "makefile".
+Where it says DIR = C:\\SFML by default SFML extracts to SFML-2.5.1 change C:\\SFML to C:\\SFML-2.5.1 or where you extracted SFML to e.g. C:\\Users\Stephen\Downloads\SFML-2.5.1.
+In the make file where it just says robot: (line 5) add the extension .exe onto the name e.g. robot.exe: .
+Do the same for line 6 where it has robot by itself.

+Repeat the above step for the AVC_server "makefile".

+**Step 5:**

+Delete the server3.o and server3.exe from their folder (if they exist).
+Delete the robot.o and robot.exe from their folder (if they exist).

+**Step 6:**

+From where you extracted SFML-2.5.1, Copy all the .dll files from the bin folder.
+Paste and replace the .dll files in both AVC_server and AVC_robot.

-**Step 4:**
+**Step 7:**

 Open server3.cpp from the AVC_server folder with MinGW.
-Open up the Build drop down menu and then click Build Setting Commands.
+Open up the Build drop down menu and then click "Build Setting Commands".
 Where it says Independent commands.
 Set the Make as mingw32-make.
 Click Ok.

-**Step 5:**
+**Step 8:**

 With server3.cpp still open, click build and then make, or Shift + F9.
 Click Execute and the server program will start.
-Allow it through your firewall with public/private access otherwise you will run into issues.
+Allow it through your firewall with public/private at least public access.
 It will most likely be a white program that has a loading icon as the mouse this is all good.
+It will then load the map and await the robot to start.

-**Step 6:**
+**Step 9:**

 While the server program is still running.
-Open robot.cpp from AVC_robot.
+Open robot.cpp from AVC_robot in a new Geany window.
 Geany will still have the custom make commands saved in its build option.
 All you need to do is build and then make, or Shift + F9.
 You then need to execute robot.cpp (F5 by default).
 May need to execute twice to run the program.

+In our version you need to select which map mode you want (core, completion, or challenge).
+The robot will then start to move on its own.

+**Install Instructions for Linux Using Geany:**

+**Step 1:**

+Go to sfml-dev.org/download/sfml/2.5.1/ download the Linux 64 bit version, it downloads a zipped file.
+Extract it to where you want it be.
+For me after I extracted the SFML zip file the file location was: /home/thessmstep/ENGR101/SMFL-2.5.1

+**Step 2:**

+Download AVC_Linux from the Assignment 3 page and extract it to where you want it.
+Open up AVC_server folder located inside this file.
+Open the makefile with Geany.
+Where it says SFML = PATHFILE.
+Make the PATHFILE equal the location where you extracted SFML too.
+In this case: SFML = /home/thessmstep/ENGR101/SMFL-2.5.1 .
+Do the same for AVC_robot's makefile.

+**Step 3:**

+Open server3.cpp and make the file (build, make or just shift + F9).
+Now execute the file.
+Now open robot.cpp in a new Geany window.
+Make robot.cpp and then execute it also.
+The robot should now be functioning.

 **VERSIONS:**